 In order to expand the program, the General Atomics Sciences Education Foundation [501(c) (3)] was established in 1995.

-Since 1999, the General Atomics Sciences Education Foundation expanded its role to provide support for K-12 science education projects, and has given over $120,000 to San Diego area science education non-profit agencies to improve elementary, middle, and high school science.
-The recipients include the San Diego Science Alliance , the PISCES project, the BEWiSE program, the Elementary Institute of Science , the KISS Institute for Botball, Expanding Your Horizons, the Greater San Diego Science and Engineering Fair, Classroom of the Future Foundation, the Arts Bus Express, the Midway Museum Education Program, the Business Roundtable for Education, the USD/Year of Space, the San Diego High Tech Program, the San Diego County Office of Education, the San Diego Science Festival, Tau Beta Pi / Think Green, the Triton Engineering Student Council, the Ocean Discovery Institute, and the Association for Women in Science.
+Since 1999, the General Atomics Sciences Education Foundation expanded its role to provide support for K-12 science education projects, and has given over $125,000 to San Diego area science education non-profit agencies to improve elementary, middle, and high school science.
+The recipients include the San Diego Science Alliance , the PISCES project, the BEWiSE program, the Elementary Institute of Science , the KISS Institute for Botball, Expanding Your Horizons, the Greater San Diego Science and Engineering Fair, Classroom of the Future Foundation, the Arts Bus Express, the Midway Museum Education Program, the Business Roundtable for Education, the USD/Year of Space, the San Diego High Tech Program, the San Diego County Office of Education, the San Diego Science Festival, Tau Beta Pi / Think Green, the Triton Engineering Student Council, the Ocean Discovery Institute, the Association for Women in Science, the San Diego Children’s Discovery Museum, and the Reuben H. Fleet Science Center.

-In 2010, the Foundation launched the GASSSS (GA Scientists Supporting Science for Students) Program to provide funding for the purchase of Science, Technology, Engineering, and Mathematics materials for K-12 classrooms, contingent on a GA employee supporting the implementation of these materials
+In 2010, the Foundation launched the GASSSS (GA Scientists Supporting Science for Students) Program to provide funding for the purchase of Science, Technology, Engineering, and Mathematics materials for K-12 classrooms, contingent on a GA employee supporting the implementation of these materials.
+As of May 2013, 26 employees have participated in the program.

 For additional information, please contact Dr. Lawrence Woolf at Larry.Woolf@gat.com